nik20vik/Covid19-Data-Exploration-and-Visualization/README.md

-# Coronavirus (COVID-19) Data Exploration Project
+# Coronavirus (COVID-19) Data Exploration and Visualization Project

-This is the Data Exploration Project on Covid-19 Dataset done using MS Excel, Microsoft SQL Server Management Studio and Tableau.
+This is the Data Exploration and Visualization Project on Covid-19 Dataset done using MS Excel, Microsoft SQL Server Management Studio and Tableau.

 # Steps for Exploration and Visualization are as follows :